rothtom/sorting/README.md

 ### With docker-compose:
 1. build and start it.
+2. to interact with it run docker-compose exec -it sorting /bin/bash
-2. run pytest tests.py
+3. run pytest tests.py
-3. your good to go
+4. your good to go

 # Usage: